 Sign and provide the following photo release to clients to grant them permission to print or display copies for their purposes (i.e. model’s book, comp and zed cards, or websites).
 Note that some print shops may require a signed photo release from your client prior to printing.

 This is a photo release form template with restriction requirements (i.e. watermarking, website or photo credit).

 Unrestricted PHOTO RELEASE FORM

 The simple photo release form template with no requirements or restrictions.

-Just please remember, this article should be construed as informational, not legal advice.
+Disclaimer: We love providing resources and templates to photographers.
+Please remember, this article should be construed as informational, not legal advice.
 StudioBinder does not provide or offer legal advice to its readers.
 StudioBinder, its editors and authors will not be held responsible for any legal issues the reader might encounter based on the subjects found in this post.
-As always, we recommend you consult a legal expert for advice on release forms and agreements.
+As always, we recommend you consult a legal expert for advice on photo release forms and agreements.
 This disclaimer assigns you, our readers, all responsibility for your own decisions.